datakaveri/data-quality-assessment/README.md

 ### Regularity of Inter-Arrival Time

-The regularity metric of the inter-arrival time conveys how uniform this time interval is for a dataset in relation to the expected behaviour.
-This metric measures the proximity of the spread of the normal distribution to the mode.
+The regularity metric of the inter-arrival time is an evaluation of the uniformity of time intervals between receipt of consecutive data packets transmitted by IoT sensors.

-### Data Source Uptime
+### Outliers of Inter-Arrival Time

-Data Source uptime is defined as the duration in which the sensor is actively sending data packets at the expected time intervals.
-This includes an analysis of the downtime of the sensors.
+The outlier metric of the inter-arrival time is an evaluation of the number of IAT values that show a significant deviation from the expected behaviour.

 ### Duplicate Presence